 Using this pattern is the open E position is great.
 There's probably not a blue or rock player who has never done this.
 Check the next pattern.
 You can see that this is based on the box shapes we've learned, however it is not movable because of all the open notes.
 This position is the open e minor pentatonic scale - use it behind e minor progressions, or G Major progressions.

 Now, to our first hybrid scale.
 This version of the pentatonic scale originates in the blues.
 It's often used in the blues but also many rock guitarists use this scale also.
 Hendrix used this scale extensively throughout his rendition of All Along the Watchtower (on a side point Hendrix's version is not in a minor as the original by Bob Dylan is.
-Hendrix plays in C# minor, although if tuned down a semi-tone it become c minor).
+Hendrix plays in C# minor, although if tuned down a semi-tone it becomes c minor).
 This bluesy version of the pentatonic scale includes a flatted 5th as a passing tone, but you can use it in many creative ways to add colour to your guitar playing.

 Lastly, we're going poly-scale.
 Combining two scales into one is a cool way to build extra tone into any scale.
 Here we're using a minor pentatonic scale plus the natural minor scale.
 For you modal players it's the Aeolian mode.
 Again, take a look then I'll discuss a few options.

 The pentatonic scale is a derivative of a minor scale.
 The minor scale has 7 seven while the pentatonic scale only has 5.
 So... what if we retained our pentatonic scale, but, got a little cheeky and put those extra notes back at times?
 Firstly, how to practice this.
 Do the same thing as previous examples - play through your pentatonic from high to low or low to high.
 When you return us the complete minor scale.
 Or play through the natural minor scale in one direction and return using only the pentatonic.